 Diversity in the LBS Intake

-GMAT accepted scores have ranged between 600 and 800 at LBS, so there’s no guarantee that a lower-than-average score means you won’t be admitted.
-This score range would be around 655-665 for the new GMAT Focus Edition (the sole GMAT exam since February 2024).
+Historically, accepted GMAT scores at LBS have ranged between 600 and 800, so there’s no guarantee that a lower-than-average score means you won’t be admitted.
+This score range is between 555-805 in the updated version of the GMAT exam.

 Undergraduate majors in subjects like business, engineering, or IT are common on MBA programs, but LBS states that there is no particular preference for students with a background in business.